gridsome/gridsome.org/docs/deploy-to-ionos-deploy-now.md

 ## Deploying your Gridsome Website to Deploy Now

 Push your code to GitHub, sign in into your [Deploy Now](https://ionos.space/) account, click on `Add new project` and select your repo.
 Deploy Now automatically detects all build settings for Gridsome.
 Once deployed, you will get a preview URL to see your Gridsome site live.
-You can connect external domains as well us domains purchased at IONOS with one click.
+You can connect external domains as well as domains purchased at IONOS with one click.

 All subsequent Git pushes trigger re-deployments via [GitHub Actions](https://github.com/features/actions).
 Workflows can be further customized directly in your repository.
 Deploy Now automatically creates staging deployments from additional branches you can use to preview changes before merging them to main.